 What is a hybrid cloud storage option for a single platform to integrate legacy or custom-built services with new applications or technologies?
 The hybrid cloud model offers a secure data gateway, allowing protected communication between the cloud and on-premises systems.
 This provides architecture development that allows enterprises to control the data that is passed between applications.

 Some companies are still grappling with what is a hybrid cloud.
-Other companies may still be on the fence about hybrid cloud or hybrid integration models, but the longer they wait to make the switch, the longer these companies may lose out on the efficiencies of the cloud.
+Other companies may still be on the fence about the hybrid cloud or hybrid integration models, but the longer they wait to make the switch, the longer these companies may lose out on the efficiencies of the cloud.
 Out-of-date legacy systems can be costly to maintain and upgrade.
 The data backup redundancy needed to secure their customer data may also be in jeopardy because older systems are vulnerable to cyber-attacks or malfunction, depending on the age of the system and the firewall technology used to secure the data.

 Learn about all things HIP in the resource center here.

 Hybrid cloud model

 For some companies, a hybrid cloud model may have data residency requirements, as some data must remain within the enterprise firewall or within geographical boundaries to comply with regulations.
 In fact, the privacy laws of some countries prohibit companies from allowing data to leave the country of origin.
 In these cases, a hybrid integration platform that connects on-location server data with a cloud(s) respecting data sovereignty is key.
 With the hybrid integration platform (HIP) solution, regulated data can remain and be processed in local servers other data is transferred to the cloud.
 Companies can then track the segregated content and make sure they stay compliant.

 As mentioned earlier, while a completely private cloud may be cost-prohibitive, a hybrid cloud solution can provide the perfect middle group solution for certain enterprises, allowing data from on-premise legacy systems to integrate securely with cloud data.
 This ensures businesses have full access to both private and public data, available from anywhere with a secure internet connection.